taiki-e/cargo-hack/README.md

 Perform without `publish = false` crates.
 This is similar to `--ignore-private`, but is more powerful because this also prevents private crates from affecting lockfile and metadata.

 > [!NOTE]
 > `--no-private` flag modifies `Cargo.toml` while cargo-hack is running and restores it when finished.
+Any changes you made to those files during running will not be preserved.

 <!-- omit in toc -->
 ### --ignore-unknown-features